MirelaI/crontab-parser/README.md

 ## To fix

-- improve toString method that displays the output to be more user friendly as is too scalaish
 - validation on ranges for lower and upper bound on integer values and also on literals
 - refactor ```parse()``` method from the ItemParser class